-Every Harrison Ford Movie, Ranked From Worst to Best
+Every Harrison Ford Movie, Ranked

 5. The Fugitive (1993)

 With each passing year, The Fugitive feels more and more like a Hollywood anomaly.
 A chase picture with almost no action in it?
 A summer blockbuster that’s really a cat-and-mouse game between two well-developed adversaries?
 And a box-office titan that also gets incredible reviews and plenty of Oscar nominations?
 To all this, add the fact that it may be the one big Ford movie in which he’s underrated.
 His Richard Kimble doesn’t have the derring-do of Indiana Jones or Han Solo, but he’s a smart, grieving man who has to stay one step ahead of the authorities while trying to track down the man who killed his wife.
 Director Andrew Davis wanted to make a grown-up popcorn film that was grounded in realism, and in the early ’90s there was no star more empathetic and gruffly compelling than Ford.
 Tommy Lee Jones (a no-nonsense pro in his own right) won the Oscar, but Ford was just as riveting, giving us a wronged character who won’t rest until he finds justice.
-How could anyone doubt that he’d not succeed?
+How could anyone doubt that he’d succeed?

 4. Witness (1985)